cryptocopycats/awesome-cryptokitties-bubble/README.md

 ### More / Misc

-**Kitty Raririty Calculator** Browser (Fan Add-on) Extension (github: [HaJaeKyung/KittyExtension](https://github.com/HaJaeKyung/KittyExtension) by Ha Jae Kyung -- gives color coded rarity info by hovering; Pink: ultra rare,
+**Kitty Raririty Calculator** Browser (Fan Add-on) Extension (github: [HaJaeKyung/KittyExtension](https://github.com/HaJaeKyung/KittyExtension)) by Ha Jae Kyung -- gives color coded rarity info by hovering; Pink: ultra rare,
 Orange: very rare,
 Purple: rare,
 Blue: uncommon,
 White: common

+**Cattribute Predictor** (web: [kitty.services](http://www.kitty.services)) -- Genetics Fur Cats: Premier genetic testing services for your CryptoKitties based on machine learning and the blockchain - put in the IDs of your parents-to-be and we'll let you know what their offspring will look like.

 ## CryptoPuppies (Yes, Cute Little Cartoon Dogs) on the Blockchain!
 (Upcoming)